nitinjmv/my-notes/development/java.md

 }
 ```

-**Question:** Describe the Conditions of Deadlock, Livelock, and Starvation.
+<mark>**Question:** Describe the Conditions of Deadlock, Livelock, and Starvation.
 Describe the Possible Causes of These Conditions.

 **Answer:**